ZZX

 -

-zrepl was pretty good, except that it didn’t allow bi-directional configuration.
-You could hack it by taking the daemon offline, automating a config rewrite to reverse roles, and then bring it back up.
+zrepl was, for what it’s worth, the best of them all.
+However, it didn’t allow bi-directional configuration.
+You could hack this in by taking the daemon offline, automating a config rewrite to reverse roles, and then bring it back up.
 This is, of course, a fairly dirty thing to do.
-No sharing of snapshots either, and given the number of errors in my syslog, it was fairly fragile in general.
+No sharing of snapshots either, and it ended up littering my filesystem with hundreds of held, stray snapshots (because of a lack of auto-cleanup, I’m guessing).

 -